jsadams22/roman-numerals-converter/README.md

 cd frontend
 npm install
 npm run build
+npm run dev
+# In a separate terminal
-cd ../backend
+cd backend
 npm install
 npm run start:dev
 ```

 This will start the backend up on the configured port (default 3000), which is then accessible via the browser at `localhost:3000/index.html`.
+The frontend
+will be accessible at `localhost:5173`.

 ## Running the project